damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 Logs all debug messages from the module to the console.
 This can be viewed using F12 in Chrome of Firefox.

+### history_cleanup_off

+default value : false

+If this is active, the history is not cleaned up at a authorize callback.
+This can be used, when the application needs to preserve the history.

 ### max_id_token_iat_offset_allowed_in_seconds

 default value : 3